 5. I know you have been through the startup accelerator process & raised capital.
 Could you tell us a bit about your startup process?

-Going thru the accelerator gave me the credibility to raise capital and effectively launch WeMontage.
+Going through the accelerator gave me the credibility to raise capital and effectively launch WeMontage.
 My experience was difficult because my twins were born three months prematurely right when I started the accelerator, which was two hours from home.
 I wrote about that struggle for SheKnows.

 6. How did you make your business grow?